-CASA to extend services into McLean by Spring
+CASA to extend services into McLean by spring

-The Ohio Valley Court Appointed Special Advocates for children seek to extend their services into McLean County by Spring this year.
+The Ohio Valley Court Appointed Special Advocates for children seek to extend their services into McLean County by spring of this year.

-CASAs are trained volunteers that donate their time to the betterment of children in situations of abuse or neglect.
-They work closely with family courts and social workers and act as an extra set of eyes and ears for the county judge in cases of child abuse, according to Kelsey Washburn, an Ohio Valley CASA Supervisor.
+CASA are trained volunteers that donate their time to the betterment of children in situations of abuse or neglect.
+They work closely with family courts and social workers and act as an extra set of eyes and ears for the county judge in cases of child abuse, according to Kelsey Washburn, an Ohio Valley CASA supervisor.

-She said she hopes to have to program up and running in McLean by March or April this Spring, depending on how quickly national CASA is able to process necessary paperwork.
+She said she hopes to have to program up and running in McLean County by March or April, depending on how quickly national CASA is able to process the necessary paperwork.

 “We’re working with national CASA right now to get the right paperwork done, but everybody’s on board here … we just have to wait for the proper stuff to come through and then we will be ready for Judge Craig to appoint us,” Washburn said.

-In addition to spending time with the child and the family to gauge the situation, part of a CASAs job is to connect families with community resources that will provide them with the assistance they need, such as getting food or school supplies.
+In addition to spending time with the child and the family to gauge the situation, part of an advocate’s job is to connect families with community resources that will provide them with the assistance they need, such as getting food or school supplies.

-The program currently has more than 70 active volunteers working more than 700 cases in Daviess County.
+The program currently has more than 70 active volunteers working about 700 cases in Daviess County.
 Washburn said that the goal as the program extends into McLean County in the coming months is to have 75 active volunteers throughout both counties.

 Washburn said the program has already received several inquiries from people in McLean about volunteering opportunities.
 She said they already have one volunteer already trained and ready to take cases, as well as a McLean resident on the CASA of Ohio Valley Board.